lizmat/App-Rak/README.md

 App::Rak provides a CLI called `rak` that allows you to look for a pattern in (a selection of files) from one or more directories recursively.
 It has been modelled after utilities such as `grep`, `ack`, `ag` and `rg`, with a little bit of `find` mixed in, and `-n` and `-p` parameters of many programming languages.

-Note: this is still very much in alpha development phase.
-Comments, suggestions and bug reports are more than welcome!
+Note: this project is now in beta-development phase.
+Comments, suggestions and bug reports continue to be more than welcome!

 POSITIONAL ARGUMENTS
 ====================